 Described as a “storyteller with a compelling presence” (Pittsburgh Tribune) whose “direct and clearer tenor voice is the perfect vehicle for the ‘leading romantic man’ persona” (DC Metro Arts), tenor Carlos Feliciano has been praised for his performances both in opera and on the concert stage.

+Mr. Feliciano recently performed as the Tenor Soloist for Beethoven's Symphony No .9 with the ASU Orchestra and Choirs.
 In the 2018-2019 season, Mr. Feliciano returned to Western Plains Opera to perform the role of Count Almaviva in Il barbiere di Siviglia.
 He was the tenor soloist in Ariel Ramirez’s Misa Criolla, a work he performs regularly, in a benefit concert for the Nuestros Pequeños Hermanos organization, and appeared in concerts with the New York Opera Society and the Tucson Desert Chorale.

 The 2017-2018 season included a company debut as Pluto in Orpheus in the Underworld with the Western Plains Opera, understudy of the title role in Faust for St. Petersburg Opera, the role of Ferrando in Cosí fan tutte, a performance of Misa Criolla as the tenor soloist with the State College Choral Society and the Mass in C minor by Mozart, also as the tenor, with the Tucson Desert Chorale.